 Katherine Stoddard Pope, M.D.

-Dr. Katherine Pope, is an Anesthesiologist with Spectrum Medical Group, a large multi-specialty private practice serving several hospitals and healthcare facilities in Maine.
-Dr. Pope currently practices primarily at Maine Medical Center, but also has attending staff experience with Southern Maine Medical Center, Orthopaedic Associates Surgery Center, Portland Endoscopy Center, and Hospice of Southern Maine.
-She received her undergraduate degree from Colby College with a major in English, her medical degree from the University Of Vermont College Of Medicine, and her residency training in anesthesiology with a subspecialty focus on pediatric anesthesia at Maine Medical Center.
+She received her undergraduate degree from Colby College with a major in English, her medical degree from the University of Vermont College Of Medicine, and her residency training in anesthesiology with a subspecialty focus in pediatric anesthesia at Maine Medical Center.

-Although her professional training is in the field of anesthesiology, Dr. Pope has a strong interest in palliative and hospice care, and was a co-founder of Hospice of Southern Maine, and chaired its Board for several years.
-Dr. Pope has had a long-standing interest in international medical service, and over the past 15 years has volunteered on a number of international medical mission trips to serve the indigent in developing countries, including to Ecuador, China, Haiti, Vietnam, and Mali.
+Although her professional training is in the field of anesthesiology, Dr. Pope has a strong interest in palliative and hospice care, was a co-founder of Hospice of Southern Maine, and chaired its board for several years.
+Dr. Pope also has a long-standing interest in international medical service, and over the past 20 years has been a volunteer on international medical mission trips to serve the indigent in developing countries in Asia, South America, and Africa.

 Jeffrey D. Sanders